For every action by a driver there is a reaction from the vehicle and tyres that will occur.

 Do I use my own car?

-We can also hire you a car for your course for an additional $77 per person.
-Your fee covers fuel and tyre wear and all insurance (whilst under our instruction).
+But we can also hire vehicles for your course.
+Your additional fee covers fuel and tyre wear and all insurance (whilst under our instruction).
 Participants who break our rules or don't follow our instructions maybe liable for any damage caused.
 Please note: car hire means a car is supplied for all your driving manoeuvres but other drivers might also access this car when not being used by you.

 Are the cars insured during the course?